 Rank 9: Bishop Vinizio

-A weird character, Vinizio can target other characters (naming a number and a player) and if he get’s it right, you get an affection token immediately.
-Targeted player is not eliminated by this, but draws a new card.
+A weird character, Vinizio can target other characters (naming a number and a player) and if he gets it right, you get an affection token immediately.
+The targeted player is not eliminated by this but draws a new card.
 Also, despite being rank 9, he is beaten by the Princess at the end of the round.
-But only at the end, during the round he plays as rank 9.
+But only at the end – during the round, he plays as rank 9.

 Rank 7: Dowager Queen Tummia

-This one work like a Baron, only that a player with the higher rank is eliminated, when you play it.
+This one works like a Baron, only that a player with a higher rank is eliminated when you play it.